 You can also find a small night market not too far from Buri Tara Resort where you can sample some local food.
-And, if you want to book a tour or taxi, you can usually get a better deal around here.
+And, if you want to book a tour or taxi, you can usually get a better deal around this area.

-Koh Hong (Hong Island) is a hidden gem located about an hour boat ride from Ao Nang.
+Koh Hong (Hong Island) is a hidden gem located about an hour boat ride from Ao Nang and by far the most beautiful beach in Krabi!
 Before getting to Koh Hong, the boat will enter through a small opening in between the cliffs to an emerald lagoon.

 Once you’re on the island, you can either choose to relax on the beach, do some snorkeling or trek around the different walking trails.

-Day tours are also available and usually include lunch, a visit to the lagoon and kayaking for a few hours.
-For better swimming conditions, visit in the morning until 3 p.m.
+Day tours are also available and usually include lunch, a visit to the lagoon, and kayaking for a few hours.
+For better swimming conditions, I recommend visiting before 3 p.m.

-Located on the right side of Railay West, Tonsai is a small secluded beach that seems to attract mostly rock-climbers and backpackers.
+Located on the right side of Railay West, Tonsai is one of the least crowded beaches in Krabi that seems to attract mostly rock-climbers and backpackers.